parallelspec/obsidian/Contemporary Korea/Proposal Draft.md

 *East Asian financial and economic development* by Randall Morck, Bernard Yeung, 2017

 This paper investigates the East Asian Tigers, a group of four countries that experienced turbulent growth through the late twentieth century, including Korea.
 The two authors are both economists.
+This paper along with the former (Han, Lee 2020) have the benefit of hindsight owing to their publish years.
 Yeung lived a few years in Hong Kong, one of the cities tied with the East Asian Tigers.

 *Where do high growth political economies come from?
 The Japanese lineage of Korea's "developmental state"* by Atul Kohli, 1994

 This paper focuses on the effects of Japanese colonialism upon Korea, and how it affected the political and economic decisions made by the Korean government the in subsequent half-century.
 Kohli is the professor of international affairs at Princeton University, focusing on the economies of developing nations.

-*Restructing*
+*Restructuring Korean Inc.* by Jang-Sup Shin and Ha-Joon Chang, 2003

+This book details the events leading up to, during, and post the 1997 Korean financial crisis.
+In particular, the section regarding chaebols will be used frequently within the assessment.
+The two authors are both Korean economists and professors - Shin at National University of Singapore, and Chang at the University of Cambridge.